Base General Bernardo O'Higgins Riquelme: History

+The commander-in-chief of the Army, Ramón Cañas Montalva, entrusted General Eduardo Saavedra Rojas with planning the construction of the base.
 The base was established on 18 February 1948 by the Chilean Antarctic Expedition, and is one of the Antarctic bases with the longest times of continuous operation.
 The winter population is 24, and the peak population in the Antarctic summer is usually 52, although up to 60 persons can be accommodated.
 The base is operated by the Chilean Army.
 It is also known as Puerto Covadonga after the port on which it is located.

 The German Antarctic Receiving Station (GARS) was established at O'Higgins in 1991 by the DLR.
 It is a satellite ground station sited in Antarctica to enable reception of data from satellite-based sensors within the south polar region that might otherwise be lost.
 High bandwidth sensors such as SAR generate too much data to be stored on board the satellite for transmission to ground stations elsewhere.
 GARS was sited at O'Higgins because of the geology, infrastructure and accessibility of the base.

 Three dozen COVID-19 cases were reported on the research base on December 22, 2020.
 These are the first reported cases on the continent.